Curriculum & Assessment

 Impact

-The successful approach at Stillness Juniors results in a fun, engaging, high-quality science education that provides children with the foundations and knowledge for understanding the world.
+The successful approach here results in a fun, engaging, high-quality science education that provides children with the foundations and knowledge for understanding the world.
 Our engagement with the local environment ensures that children learn through varied and first hand experiences of the world around them.
 Learning outside the classroom is embedded throughout the science curriculum.
 Through workshops and trips, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity.
 From this exposure to a varied curriculum, all children learn not only that Science is everywhere, but also that they can be actively involved in the process, further creating a school of motivated learners with a sound scientific understanding.

 Year 3: